josimms/CASSIA/README.md

 #### Parameterisation for the CASSIA Lehtosuo site
 Alexis Lehtonen

 #### Addition of a enzyme driven sugar model and mycorrhizal interactions.
-Thus linking with a soil model (SYMPHONY) and mycorrhizal model (MYCOFON).
+Thus linking with a soil model and mycorrhizal model.
 Joanna Simms

 ![kuva](https://github.com/josimms/MycoModel/assets/102613042/1a465070-6995-4f73-bef7-4e7920bca289)